 Email Contact: email@example.com

 Linn Scott, a Seattle native, teaches Viticulture and Wine Science classes at the Northwest Wine Academy.
 He has a Masters of Science in Viticulture and Enology from the Vinifera Euromaster Consortium.
 He studied and conducted research at Montpellier SupAgro in Montpellier, France and at the Forschungsanstalt Geisenheim in Germany.
 He completed a thesis on the viticultural and enological practices that are used in farming and making Riesling in Washington State.
-Aside from teaching he works in winemaking with Sparkman Cellars in Woodinville.
+Aside from teaching, Linn is the winemaker at Sparkman Cellars in Woodinville.

 Email Contact: firstname.lastname@example.org

 Ezra’s love of good wine and authentic Italian cuisine began at an early age when his family began traveling to Europe each summer.
 During these many travels, Ezra enjoyed sampling the various flavor profiles from different regions throughout Italy and beyond.
 During a four-month tour of southern Europe in 2010, his passion peaked for aperitivi cocktails and indigenous Italian varietal wines.

 Ezra is a Certified Sommelier and enjoys sharing his knowledge and favorite old world wines with his Osteria la Spiga guests.
 He has also mastered the art of craft cocktails, using a range of ingredients to create interesting concoctions.
 His current personal favorite on la Spiga’s craft cocktail list is the Caipiroska Della Passione; passion fruit puree muddled with fresh lime and house chili-infused vodka.
 Salute!